ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 Almost 50% of all respondents deem themselves Solidity experts, with a self rating in expertise of 7 or higher (scale of 10).

-4.6% rate their expertise as a 10 out of 10.
-70% of those have been using Solidity for 2-3 years, or longer.
+4.6% rate their expertise as a 10 out of 10, and 70% of those have been using Solidity for 2-3 years, or longer.

 Roughly 23% can be considered beginners or low-frequency users with a self-rated expertise level of 4 or lower.